-- A. All development directly abutting North Bay Village's shoreline, except single-family and duplex development, is subject to the requirements of the Miami-Dade County Shoreline Development Review (Ordinance 85-14) which includes standards for setbacks and visual corridors. - B. An applicant requesting development within the shoreline development review boundary shall obtain approval from the Miami-Dade County Shoreline Development Review Committee, prior to issuance of a building permit bythe second public hearing before the Village Commission of North Bay Village. - C. Applications for shoreline development review are obtained from and submitted to the Miami-Dade County Development Impact Committee Department by the applicant.
+- A. All development directly abutting North Bay Village's shoreline, except single-family and duplex development, is subject to the requirements of the Miami-Dade County Shoreline Development Review (Ordinance 85-14) which includes standards for setbacks and visual corridors. - B. An applicant requesting development within the shoreline development review boundary shall obtain approval from the Miami-Dade County Shoreline Development Review Committee, prior to issuance of a building permit by North Bay Village. - C. Applications for shoreline development review are obtained from and submitted to the Miami-Dade County Development Impact Committee Department by the applicant.
 Prior to applying for shoreline development review, approval for construction or structural alteration of any dock, pier, piling, seawall, or any similar structure in or over the waters in the corporate limits of the Village, Village Commission approval shall be required.
 Prior to applying for shoreline development review for construction of any marina, approval from both the planning and zoning board and Village Commission shall be required.